How to control worms in horses

 Your vet or SQP will advise on treatment, probably ivermectin or moxidectin.
 The treatment should be given in winter after the first frost or in December, whichever is the earlier, to prevent the larvae starting to burrow in the mouth.

-If you would like further advice on worm control, you can call our Advice Line on 01953 497238 in office hours.
+If you would like further advice on worm control, you can call our Advice Line on +44 (0)1953 497 238 in office hours.
 For queries about which wormer to use, contact your vet or another SQP.
-If you suspect your horse may have a significant worm burden or they are showing clinical signs, call your vet straight away.
+If you suspect your horse may have a significant worm burden or they are showing clinical signs, please call your vet straight away.
 If you rescue, rehome or buy a horse without knowing their health/worming history, you should keep them isolated until they have been tested, and if necessary treated, for a worm burden.